Menton Lemon Festival

 Hotels: Hotels in Menton

-It’s of course a good idea to book well in advance as all available rooms tends to be sold out very quick for this period.
+It’s, of course, a good idea to book well in advance as all available rooms tend to be sold out very quick for this period.

 An alternative is to stay in Nice with many more possible accommodations for your stay.

-A good 4 star hotel in Menton, the popular Hotel Napoleon, right on the seafront, which has a cosmopolitan feel.
+An excellent 4-star hotel in Menton, the popular Hotel Napoleon, right on the seafront, has a cosmopolitan feel.

-Some 3 star hotels are actually more impressive than you might expect, such as Princess Et Richmond and the palatial looking Le Royal Westminster.
+Some 3-star hotels are more impressive than you might expect, such as Princess Et Richmond and the palatial looking Le Royal Westminster.

 The Citron Festival often clashes with Nice Carnival and the Mimosa celebrations at Mandelieu.